 Source: stevemartin.com Figure 1: Why you aren’t closing your C-Suite leads.
 As such, even after you land a meeting with a C-Suite lead, you’re still quite likely to have that lead go cold, if your buyers have trust issues with you.

 In the last section of this article, we will give you some tips for getting around this problem, by seeming more respectable and trusted.

 This is the main advocate or champion in your account.
 They are interested in the purchase going through most likely because they will benefit directly from it.
 Examples include business analysts, HR managers, supply chain managers, etcetera.

-Top level executives are usually the influencers in most buying decisions.
+Top-level executives are usually the influencers in most buying decisions and your B2B ABM buyers.
 But sometimes the champion can be the influencer as well, depending on the structure of the company, or your solution.

 In addition, a C-Suite executive with an inclusive leadership style may put a lot of value on the opinion of his or her subordinates.
 That makes such a subordinate an influencer, and you would be wise to target such a person.

 This is usually someone with the authority to sign off on whatever purchase is being made.
 Whereas they aren’t directly involved in most buyer meetings, they can override a purchase decision if they aren’t satisfied with the relevance of a product, or its contribution to business value.
 You will win this B2B ABM buyer on the bottom lines, such as your ROI.

 Be prepared to meet this buyer if you are selling a complex solution or one whose ROI is longer term than usual.